Basic Questions

 1. On what authority do I answer these questions?

-I am Adrian Eglinton and I am a Traditional Crafter or Crafter (a Traditional Witch) trained in the traditions of a London Trad or group (coven or denomination) with their own particular perspective, beliefs and practices.
+I am Adrian Eglinton and I am a Traditional Crafter (a Traditional Witch) trained in the traditions of a London Trad or group (coven or denomination) with their own particular perspective, beliefs, customs, and practices.
 This group had no name, which is typical of many Traditionalist groups.

-It is difficult to generalize the beliefs and practices of all Trads as differences between Trads exist abundantly and make generalizations complicated.
-Nevertheless, there are certain commonalities in perspective, belief, and practice that predominate.
+It is difficult to generalize the beliefs and practices of all Trads as differences between Trads co-exist abundantly.
+Thus so, generalisations become a tad complicated.
+Nevertheless, there are certain commonalities in perspective, belief, and practice that seem to predominate.
 That does not mean that I speak for all Trads.
 Far from it.
-It means I present what I believe to be normally true in my Trad and also true for many.
+It only means I present what I believe to be true to my own experiences and belief.
+I believe what I say to be true for many, but not for all Trads.
 There are always exceptions to the rule.
-Some will undoubtedly disagree with what I say.
+Some will undoubtedly disagree with various points that I raise or some explanations of practices that I describe.
+By the nature of our proud heritage, this is to be expected.
+Trad Crafters are an independent lot.
+By our very nature we resist regimentation.

 For further comment on my perspective see About This Website....